unepwcmc/ProtectedPlanet/docs/stats/dissolving_geometries.md

   GROUP BY iso3
 ```

-## 2. Split by type
+## 2. Split by Type

-Each country can have two different types of protected areas: Marine and Terrestrial.
-In order to calculate coverage statistics for land, Exclusive Economic Zone (EEZ) and Territorial Seas (TS) we also need to split the protected areas by type.
-This type field in fact is called 'is_marine' and works as a boolean (true if it is marine, false if it is land) We will have one dissolve query per type for each country.
+Each country can have two different types of protected areas: Marine and
+Terrestrial.
+In order to calculate coverage statistics for land,
+Exclusive Economic Zone (EEZ) and Territorial Seas (TS) we also need to
+split the protected areas by type, determined by the `is_marine` boolean
+attribute.

 ```SQL
 SELECT iso3, ST_Union(the_geom)